blocoio/faker/README.md

 Generates fake data for testing or populating a development database.
 Run your tests with realistic data like names, emails, dates, countries...

-A Java port of the [Faker ruby gem](https://github.com/stympy/faker/).
+A Kotlin port of the [Faker ruby gem](https://github.com/stympy/faker/).
 The goal was to reuse their locale data files.

 [![Build Status](https://travis-ci.org/blocoio/faker.svg?branch=master)](https://travis-ci.org/blocoio/faker)